XOR-LIFE/node-production/README.md

 10. `X-Forwarded-For $proxy_add_x_forwarded_for` - A list containing the IP addresses of every server the client has been proxied through.

-11. `X-Forwarded-Proto $scheme` - When used inside HTTPS server block,  each HTTP response from the proxied server will be rewritten to HTTPS.
+11. `X-Forwarded-Proto $scheme` - When used inside HTTPS server block , each HTTP response from the proxied server will be rewritten to HTTPS.

 12. `X-Forwarded-Host $host` - Defines the original host requested by the client.